Enclave and exclave: True enclaves

 An enclave is a part of the territory of a state that is enclosed within the territory of another state.
 To distinguish the parts of a state entirely enclosed in a single other state, they are called true enclaves.
 A true enclave cannot be reached without passing through the territory of a single other state that surrounds it.
-In 2007, Evgeny Vinokurov called this the restrictive definition of "enclave" given by international law, which thus "comprises only so-called 'true enclaves'".
+In 2007, Evgeny Vinokurov called this the restrictive definition of "enclave" given by international law, which thus "comprises only so-called 'true enclaves'."
 Two examples are Büsingen am Hochrhein, a true enclave of Germany, and Campione d'Italia, a true enclave of Italy, both of which are surrounded by Switzerland.

 The definition of a territory comprises both land territory and territorial waters.
 In the case of enclaves in territorial waters, they are called maritime (those surrounded by territorial sea) or lacustrine (if in a lake) enclaves.
 Most of the true national-level enclaves now existing are in Asia and Europe.
 While subnational enclaves are numerous the world over, there are only a few national-level true enclaves in Africa, Australia and the Americas (each such enclave being surrounded by the territorial waters of another country).

 A historical example is West Berlin before the reunification of Germany.
-Since 1945, all of Berlin was ruled de jure by the four Allied powers.
+Since 1945, all of Berlin had been ruled de jure by the four Allied powers.
 However, the East German government and the Soviet Union treated East Berlin as an integral part of East Germany, so West Berlin was a de facto enclave within East Germany.
 Also, 12 small West Berlin enclaves, such as Steinstücken, were separated from the city, some by only a few meters.

-Enclaved countries

-Three nations qualify as completely surrounded by another country's land and/or internal waters: